The chemical distance in random interlacements in the low-intensity regime: A local lower bound on the chemical distance

-Indeed splitting the event according to the existence of a crossing of length $<u^{\bet{1}u^{4\varepsilon/3}L_u^2/9}$ among the first $u^{-\bet{1} - \bet{bet:eps}}$ crossings traversed by a path: The probability that such a crossing indeed exists, by a union bound and Proposition \ref{prop: RW escape}, is bounded by
+Indeed splitting the event according to the existence of a crossing of length $<u^{\bet{hell}+2\varepsilon}L_u^2/9$ among the first $u^{-\bet{1}}$ crossings traversed by the path $X$ we get: On the one hand, the probability that such a crossing indeed exists, by a union bound and Proposition \ref{prop: RW escape}, is bounded by